 Number two, we will just delay the line unnecessarily; queueing without some abusive authority to keep us in order does not work with us.
 And you are a God of love.
 And then there is the issue of excessive begging, multiple justifications or manouvers to either jump the line or avoid the judgement at hand.
 I am not sure anyone would have the patience for that annoyance.

 I believe I am looking at this all wrong, mainly through my own eyes as I know you are patient, merciful and full of grace.

 But as Nigerians, we do a lot of wrong.
-And so therefore we are now regretably the world’s poster child for scammers and scamming.
+And so therefore we are now regretably the world’s poster child for scamming.
 How did we get here?

 There are so many churches in Nigeria but redefining our values does not seem to be a popular topic coming from the pulpit.
 I guess it is not commercial enough.
 Or maybe if pastors could find a way to place corruption and stealing, on the same sin level as fornication and adultery, we may just make some headway.

 However I am extremely glad that every man is going to answer for themselves before You.
 A lot of us really do try to minimise our poor personal choices and not cave in to the burdens and temptations that come our way because of our bad governments.

 My final thought is, how can we on a large scale work with your bountiful wisdom, grace. love and mercy and transform Nigeria into a great nation?

 And one last request.
 Is it possible for your voice to be louder than the still small whisper?
 This is just on the off off chance that the millions of roaring generators might be interfering with our hearing.
 I know, I know, I am just reaching…